 - 8. State cost share will be provided only one time per field. - 9.
-Fields utilizing this practice must not have a NRCS 528 Prescribed Grazing contract on the same fields. - This practice is subject to the requirements of NRCS Standards, 382 Fence, 314 Brush Management, 512 Pasture and Hay Planting, 516 Pipeline, 528 Prescribed Grazing, 561 Heavy Use Area Protection and 614 Watering Facilities, and 595 Pest Management. - 11.
-Payment will be made after soil test recommendations and the required grazing plan are on file with the District.
+Fields utilizing this practice must not have a NRCS 528 Prescribed Grazing contract on the same fields. - 10.
+This practice is subject to the requirements of NRCS Standards, 382 Fence, 314 Brush Management, 512 Pasture and Hay Planting, 516 Pipeline, 528 Prescribed Grazing, 561 Heavy Use Area Protection and 614 Watering Facilities, and 595 Pest Management. - 11.
+Payment will be made after the required grazing plan and documentation of implementation of soil test recommendations are on file with the District.
 By accepting payment for this practice, the recipient agrees to maintain the practice for the three-year lifespan beginning Jan.
 1 of the calendar year following the calendar year of certification of completion.
-This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share funds. - C. Rate(s)
+This practice is subject to spot check by the District throughout the lifespan of the practice and failure to maintain the practice may result in reimbursement of cost-share funds.

+C. Rate(s)